 In the 13th century, four major kingdoms dominated the territories South of the Vindhyas, that is, the Yadavas of Devagiri, the Kakatiyas of Warangal, the Hoysalas of Dwarasamudra, and the Pandyas of Madurai.
 Each one of these was legendary Kingdoms in their own right and had risen in power & influence by fighting hard.
 In the year 1296 CE, a powerful and ambitious ruler became the Sultan of Delhi, Allauddin Khilji.
 For the first time, a ruler from Delhi looked at the South and threatened the four great kingdoms.
-From 1308 to 1311, his trusted commander, Malik Kafur led several raids into the South and exacted tributes from them, and returned to Delhi a very wealthy man.
+From 1308 to 1311, his trusted commander, Malik Kafur led several raids into the South and exacted tributes from them, and returned to Delhi very wealthy.
 The southern Kingdoms all became vassals of Delhi and agreed to pay an annual tribute to the Sultan.

 A decade and a half later another ambitious young man ascended the throne in Delhi, his name was Muhammad bin Tughlaq.
 The Kingdoms of the South had stopped paying tribute and asserted their independence from Delhi by the time he became Sultan.
 And unlike his predecessors, he wasn’t interested in just raiding the Deccan & South, he wanted to annex the territories and rule over them.
 He led multiple campaigns into the South, swept through the region decimating all the 4 Kingdoms by the end of it.
 He then appointed loyal Amirs (outsiders to the region) to govern over the annexed territories and extract taxes on his behalf.
 By 1328 CE almost the whole of South India was brought under the control of Delhi.